-Attendance for pupils with SEND is currently 93%, the whole school is 94%.
-Four children have had fixed term exclusions this year.
-3 children have worked with Behaviour Support this year and two applications to the VPP have been made for children to attend the Link School.
-Plans have also been put in place in school to support them.
+Attendance for pupils with SEND is currently 90.54%, the whole school is 93.31%.
+Three children have had fixed term exclusions this year.
+2 children have worked with Behaviour Support this year and one application was made to the VPP for a child to attend a 6 week SEMH Pupil Inclusion Programme ran by the Foundation of Light.
+Following on from this, a mentor from the Foundation of Light came into school to support them transitioning back into their class.